What to do if you suspect scholastic dishonesty

 What does it mean to have scholastic dishonesty on a student's record?

-Scholastic dishonesty is a violation of Section V, Subdivision 1 of the Board of Regents Student Conduct Code.
+Scholastic Dishonesty is a violation of Sect.
+IV, Subd.
+1 of the Board of Regents Student Conduct Code.
 Once a report of Scholastic Dishonesty is fully resolved, a file is created and is generally kept for 7 years from the date of the incident.

 Is there a notation on a student's official transcript?